Key financial performance indicators for schools

 Why This Is Important

 Funding compulsory education is one of the major responsibilities of the government.
 The majority of government funding in the schooling sector is delivered to educational institutions in the form of operational grants and teacher salaries for running day-to-day operations.
-A school's board of trustees is responsible for the management, organisation and administration of a school under Section 75 of the Education Act 1989.
+A school's board of trustees is responsible for the management, organisation and administration of a school under the Education and Training Act 2020.

 Three key performance indicators of a school's financial management are in operating surplus, working capital and public equity.